vidalouiswang/Arduino_ESP32_Websocket/README.md

 This lib doesn't support wss://.
 Because I think use AES(or other encryption) to encrypt data before send it is much better(of course you need both user have same key), that depends on your design.

-# Characteristic of this this project:
+# Characteristic of this this project

 ### High speed
 Connecting and data transfering.